Bert Church High School: Programs, courses, and clubs

+Courses include mechanics, art, Aboriginal studies, photography, videography, and more.

-Theatre
+Bert Church Live Theatre

 Bert Church High School is noted for its 373-seat proscenium theatre which is used for both school productions, and professional productions.
 The theatre is also used as a teaching space for grade 9-12 drama classes.

 Athletics

 Bert Church offers a variety of athletic programs including football, volleyball, basketball, cross country running, soccer, golf, and curling.
 The school's official team name is The Bert Church Chargers.

 Under Armour Finding Undeniable Contest

 Bert Church High School was the Under Armour Finding Undeniable 2013 winner.
 The school received support from then premier Alison Redford, MP Blake Richards, and Rocky Views superintendent Greg Bass in a contest that could win $100,000 in sports equipment.

 Special Olympics

 In 2018, Bert Church participated in the Ontario Special Olympics, winning a gold medal.
 Four of their students defended their title in 2019, winning bronze medals each.